fga-eps-mds/2022-2-ez-docs/README.md

 To start using *ez-docs*, you'll need a markdown template, a database (.csv, .txt, xls) and a pattern of keys.

 * directory_template: str - template folder .md
-* key_name_file: str - parameter concerning the denominator key of the document name, which must follow the format {key_name}.
+* file_name_pattern: str - parameter concerning the denominator key of the document name, which must follow the format {key_pattern}.
 For example, for a template that has the keys "name" and "registration", the output could be "name_registration", generating the following results:
     - Aaron_3141592653.pdf
     - Barnardo_2718281828.pdf